sagemath/trac_to_gh/Issue 1242.md

 # Issue 1242: coercion problem in reduction of an elliptic curve at a prime ideal

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1242

 Original creator: wuthrich